chinchalinchin/elara/src/source/03_research/00_palindromes.rst

 To simplify notation, it is sometimes beneficial to represent this set as a sequence that *does* preserve order as,

     **S_1** = (*𝔞*, *𝔟*, *𝔠*)

+This notation will be employed extensively in the subsequent proofs.

 Length
 ^^^^^^